forestgrape/coronavirus/index.md

 * Locations of particles depositions for different sizes both a inhale and exhale are shown in [Kleinstreuer et al](#kleinstreuer) on page 23 are used: "Fig. 6.
 Particle deposition in human nasopharyngeal model: (a) nasopharyngeal; (b) tracheal; (c) generation 1; (d) generation 2; and (e) generation 3".
 Especially noteworthy is that upon exhale many particles are deposited in the pharynx (which is relevant for swab tests).

-* [Zhong](#zhong) et al describe that the particles can be moistend upon inhale and this has an effect on depositions locations.
+* [Zhong](#zhong) et al describe that the particles can be moistened upon inhale and this has an effect on depositions locations.

 * The particles depositions aren't equal for the left and right lung and bronchus [Rahimi-Gorji](#rahimi-gorji), [kleinstreuer2017](#kleinstreuer2017)